rlcosta177/personal-projects/ubuntu-router_aws.md

     - Certificate created at:* /etc/easy-rsa/pki/issued/eastREQ.crt

 9) no CA: generate the diffie helman pem in the server, then copy it to the client
-    - ./easyrsa gen-dh
+    - openssl dhparam -out dh2048.pem 2048
-    - DH parameters of size 2048 created at:* /etc/easy-rsa/pki/dh.pem
+    - the file is created at the current folder you are at

 10) no lux-srv-east: generate the ta.key
      - openvpn --genkey secret ta.key